jimka2001/clojure-rte/doc/dfa.md

 information.

 ## `extract-rte`
+This is an internal function, the public API is `clojure-rte.rte-core/dfa-to-rte`, See [dfa-to-rte](api.md/#dfa-to-rte-dfa).
 Accepts an object of type Dfa, and returns a map which associates exit values of the dfa with canonicalized rte patterns of the accepting langauge.
 If there are no accepting states in the Dfa, an empty map `{}`